SirBofu/dsda-doom-mbf24/mbf24_spec.md

 - Used on projectiles or charging enemies like Lost Souls.
 Can be used to parameterize the damage dealt by projectiles.
 - Defaults to 8 if not set.
+- Add `Damage dice = X` in the Thing definition.
 - Has no effect on complevels less than MBF24.

 #### Flat damage

 - Used on projectiles or charging enemies like Lost Souls.
 Adds a flat damage amount to the randomized damage to the attack when it hits.
 - Defaults to 0 if not set.
+- Add `Flat damage = X` in the Thing definition.
+- Has no effect on complevels less than MBF24.

+#### Melee threshold

+- Taken from Crispy Doom, which allows generalizing the distance in map units at which an enemy will switch from ranged to melee.
+- This is ignored if the thing has the `LONGMELEE` MBF21 Bit set.
+- Defaults to 0 if not set.
+- Add `Melee threshold = X` in the Thing definition.
+- Has no effect on complevels less than MBF24.

+#### Max target range

+- Taken from Crispy Doom, which allows generalizing the maximum distance in map units at which an enemy will start shooting.
+- This is ignored if the thing has the `SHORTMRANGE` MBF21 Bit set.
+- Defaults to 0 if not set, which means unlimited range.
+- Add `Max target range = X` in the Thing definition.
+- Has no effect on complevels less than MBF24.

+#### Min missile chance

+- Taken from Crispy Doom, which allows generalizing the minimum likelihood of a missile attack.
+- This is ignored if the thing has the `HIGHERMPROB` MBF21 Bit set.
+- Defaults to 0 if not set, which is interpreted as the default value of 200 for consistency with Crispy Doom.
+- Add `Min missile chance = X` in the Thing definition.
+- Has no effect on complevels less than MBF24.

+#### Missile chance multiplier

+- Taken from Crispy Doom, which allows generalizing a multiplier (in fixed notation) for missile firing chance.
+- This is ignored if the thing has the `RANGEHALF` MBF21 Bit set.
+- Defaults to 65536 if not set, which is the base multiplier.
+- Add `Missile chance multiplier = X` in the Thing definition.
 - Has no effect on complevels less than MBF24.

 ## Frames